 This is where knitting gets fun.
 If you know that every bulky yarn is going to give you around the same number of stitches (in this case, 12 to 15 stitches in four inches on size 9 to 11 needles) and you have a pattern that uses bulky yarn and size 10 needles, you can buy any kind of bulky yarn and get a similar result.

-The difference between 12 stitches per four inches and 15 stitches is still pretty huge when you're trying to make a sweater fit.
+The difference between 12 stitches per four inches and 15 stitches is still pretty significant when you're trying to make a sweater fit.

 Determining Yarn Weight